Lately, I’ve heard several people talk about wanting to become a Global nomad, or in other words, working and living in another country.

 Living and working overseas, you will need good medical insurance.
-For most expatriates, you will want to have an evacuation plan as part of your medical insurance.
+For most expatriates, you will want to have an evacuation plan as part of their medical insurance.

 Some countries may offer free or very inexpensive medical care, but you may find that you are in the hospital sharing a room with six or seven other people.
 If you are sick, this can be a very unpleasant experience.

-Some Places Overseas Remote Work May Not Be Possible
+In Some Places, Overseas Remote Work May Not Be Possible

 You may want to work overseas because you can work remotely.
 This has been a trend that many people have started recently with Covid, allowing them to work remotely at work from anywhere.

-In some parts of the world, it may be cheap for you to live and work in those places.
+In some parts of the world, living and working in those places may be cheap.
 But you may also have to deal with electrical blackouts or Internet issues.
 You may find it very difficult to get high-speed Internet or have the electricity you need to complete your work.

 You may think it is not a problem, or you can go down to the local Café, but it can be difficult if you have a deadline you need to meet.
 It can be very frustrating to find that your electricity has been turned off for 10 hours and you suddenly have no Internet access.

 It can sometimes be frustrating to be living and working overseas, especially if you do not speak the local language.
-You may find trying to do simple things can be difficult; finding some food you need or getting from one place to another is not always easy.
+Trying to do simple things can be difficult; finding some food you need or getting from one place to another is not always easy.

-Some people may thrive on this and enjoy being able to meet new people and make new friends.
+Some people may thrive on this and enjoy meeting new people and making new friends.
 Again this depends upon your personality and if you can handle this aspect of life overseas.